 Increase the impact of your next article by publishing open access in Global Security: Health, Science and Policy

-Global Security is a new open access journal covering a wide range of topics related to transnational threats to humankind, with an emphasis on public health repercussions.
+Global Security is an open access journal covering a wide range of topics related to transnational threats to humankind, with an emphasis on public health repercussions.
 It examines both the nature of such threats and the means to mitigate and prevent them, maintaining an even balance between rigorous scientific findings and thoughtful policy perspectives.

 The scope is broad, and includes:

 • Chemical, Biological, Radiological, Nuclear and Explosive threats (CBRNe)